zydou/arti/crates/arti/README.md

 ## Library for building command-line client

-This library crate contains code useful for making a command line program similar to `arti`.
+This library crate contains code useful for making a command-line program similar to `arti`.
 The API should not be considered stable.

 License: MIT OR Apache-2.0